toqueteos/git/README.md

 Why so?
 Because of many reasons:

-- This repository got me a job, not kidding!
+- This repository got me a job, not kidding! (there I actually implemented a read-only git implementation in Go)
-- It helped me learning all the amazing git is made of
+- It helped me learning all the amazing things git is made (composed) of
 - This is a failure project of mine and I'm ashamed of it, it taught me lots of things!

 ## When...?